BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 **v1.3.3**, unreleased:
  * Updated for full DLC5 (Commander Lilith & the Fight For Sanctuary) compatibility.
+ * Slight reorganization of main `GunsAndGear` pool and Class Mod pool to provide better compatibility for hypothetical mods which touch those pools and want to be compatible with Better Loot and without.
+Not that those exist...

 **v1.3.2-and-a-bit**, June 11, 2019 (commit `1f3559e5944d249b68ea18ba67fb1d20ee678189`):
  * FromDarkHell updated the BLCMods github to fix the majority of